AdeDZY/DeepCT/README.md

 - When applied to **passages**, DeepCT-Index produces term weights that can be stored in an ordinary inverted index for passage retrieval.
 - When applied to **query** text, DeepCT-Query generates a weighted bag-of-words query that emphasizes essential terms in the query.

-Both types of term weight can be used directly by typical first-stage retrieval algorithms.
+Both types of term weight can be used directly by typical first-stage retrieval algorithms to improve retrieval effectiveness.

 <img src="deepct.png" alt="Illustration of DeepCT" width="500"/>